aryklein/mylab/README.rst

 My Docker playground
 ====================

-This AWS lab is intended for testing Docker Swarm.
+This a personal AWS lab that I use to play with Docker Swarm.

-A couple of Ansible playbooks will setup a Docker Swarm cluster on Ubuntu 16.04 LTS servers using the Docker Engine's "Swarm Mode"
+An Ansible playbook will deploy a Docker Swarm cluster on Ubuntu 16.04 LTS servers using the Docker Engine's "Swarm Mode".